-Figure 1.3.
-The acetylcholine (ACh) receptor has five subunits and spans the cell membrane.
+Figure 1.3 The acetylcholine (ACh) receptor has five subunits and spans the cell membrane.
 ACh binds to the α subunits, causing a conformational change and allowing the passage of small cations through its central ion channel.
-The ε subunit replaces the fetal-type γ subunit after birth once the neuromuscular junction reaches maturity. channel, but selective for anions, especially the chloride anion.
-The NMDA (N-methyl D-aspartate) receptor belongs to a different family of ion channels and is a dimer; it favours calcium as the cation mediating membrane depolarization.
+The ε subunit replaces the fetal-type γ subunit after birth once the neuromuscular junction reaches maturity.
 Ion channels may have their permeability altered by endogenous compounds or by drugs.
 Local anaesthetics bind to the internal surface of the fast Na+ ion channel and prevent the conformational change required for activation, while non-depolarizing muscle relaxants prevent receptor activation by competitively inhibiting the binding of ACh to its receptor site.
 Facilitated diffusion Facilitated diffusion refers to the process where molecules combine with membranebound carrier proteins to cross the membrane.
-The rate of diffusion of the molecule- protein complex is still down a concentration gradient but is faster than would be expected by diffusion alone.
-Examples of this process include the absorption of steroids and amino acids from the gut lumen.
-The absorption of glucose, a very polar molecule, would be relatively slow if it occurred by diffusion alone and requires facilitated diffusion to cross membranes (including the BBB) rapidly.
+The rate of diffusion of the moleculeprotein complex is still down a concentration gradient but is faster than would be expected by diffusion alone.
+An example of this process is the absorption of glucose, a very polar molecule, which would be relatively slow if it occurred by diffusion alone.
+There are several transport proteins responsible for facilitated glucose diffusion; they belong to the solute carrier (SLC) family 2.
+The SLC proteins belonging to family 6 are responsible for transport of neurotransmitters across the synaptic membrane.
+These are specific for different neurotransmitters: SLC6A3 for dopamine, SLC6A4 for serotonin and SLC6A5 for noradrenaline.
+They are the targets for certain antidepressants; serotonin-selective re-uptake inhibitors (SSRIs) inhibit SLC6A4.
 Active transport Active transport is an energy-requiring process.
 The molecule is transported against its concentration gradient by a molecular pump, which requires energy to function.
-Energy can be supplied either directly to the ion pump, or indirectly by coupling pump-action to an ionic gradient that is actively maintained.
-Active transport is encountered commonly in gut mucosa, the liver, renal tubules and the BBB.
+Energy can be supplied either directly to the ion pump, primary active transport, or indirectly by coupling pump-action to an ionic gradient that is actively maintained, secondary active transport.
+Active transport is encountered commonly in gut mucosa, the liver, renal tubules and the blood-brain barrier.
+Na^+/K^+ ATPase is an example of primary active transport - the energy in the highenergy phosphate bond is lost as the molecule is hydrolysed, with concurrent ion transport against the respective concentration gradients.
+It is an example of an antiport, as sodium moves in one direction and potassium in the opposite direction.
+The $Na^+/amino$ acid symport (substances moved in the same direction) in the mucosal cells of the small bowel or on the luminal side of the proximal renal tubule is an example of secondary active transport.
+Here, amino acids will only cross the mucosal cell membrane when Na^+ is bound to the carrier protein and moves down its concentration gradient (which is generated using Na^+/K^+ ATPase).
+So, directly and indirectly, Na^+/K^+ ATPase is central to active transport (Figure 1.4).
+Primary active transport proteins include the ABC (ATP-binding cassette) family, which are responsible for transport of essential nutrients into and toxins out of cells.
+An important protein belonging to this family is the multi-drug resistant protein transporter, also known as p-glycoprotein (PGP), which is found in gut mucosa and the blood-brain barrier.
+Many cytotoxic, antimicrobial and other drugs are substrates for PGP and are unable to penetrate the blood-brain barrier.
+The anticoagulant dabigatran is a substrate for PGP and co-administration of PGP inhibitors, such as amiodarone and verapamil, will increase dabigatran bioavailability and therefore the risk of adverse haemorrhagic complications.
+PGP inducers, such as rifampicin, will reduce dabigatran bioavailability and lead to inadequate anticoagulation.
+1: Drug passage across the cell membrane

-Figure 1.4.
-Mechanisms of active transport across the cell membrane.
+Figure 1.4 Mechanisms of active transport across the cell membrane.